-Article 5.10

-Right of inspection
+Article 5.10 Right of inspection

-- 1. During 30 working days after the publication of the results of an examination (but in any case prior to a resit), the student will have access to the assessment at his/her request.
-In the case of a written examination, the student will also, at his/her request, be provided with a copy of the work made by him/her, including the assessment of that work. - 2.
+- 1. During 30 working days after the publication of the results of an examination (but in any case prior to a resit), the student will be allowed to inspect the work done, including the assessment at his/her request. - 2.
 During the inspection referred to in paragraph 1, students may have access to the questions and assignments of the examination in question, as well as the standards on the basis of which the assessment was made. - 3.
 The examiner shall determine where and at what time the inspection or access shall take place.
 If the person concerned proves that he/she is or has been prevented by force majeure from appearing at a place and time thus determined, he/she shall be offered another opportunity if possible within the period laid down in paragraph 1.